kitttn/temptest/Software-Setup.md

 #####STEP 6.
 Install and Build the Flashrom Utility
 Flashrom is a utility used to flash the SPIROM.
 Repository URL is [here](General-Information#flashrom-spi-rom-programming-tool)
-Clone the repository, checkout master, and build:
+Clone the repository, checkout the master branch, and rebuild with the following command:
 ```
 user@mymachine:~/flashrom$ CONFIG_DEDIPROG=yes make
 ```